vesan/vesan.github.com/_drafts/2011-03-27-learning-object-orientation.markdown

 * I found Destroy All Software by the dude, subscribed and watched all the videos
 * It's good thing we have this one resource but I hope there will be more
 * The more I develop software, it's less about learning the tools but learning to use the tools right
+* Also Gregory Brown's Practicing Ruby mailing list has been valuable resource.
+Now released free one by one.

 @codejitsiu The principles are much deeper than Smalltalk.
 I don't program any Smalltalk.